daybrush/moveable/packages/react-moveable/README.md

                 console.log("onWarpEnd", target, isDrag);
             }}

-            // Enabling pincable lets you use events that
+            // Enabling pinchable lets you use events that
             // can be used in draggable, resizable, scalable, and rotateable. pinchable={true}
             onPinchStart={({ target, clientX, clientY, datas }) => {